Brandolini's law: Similar concepts

-Prior to Brandolini's definition, Italian blogger Uriel Fanelli and researcher Jonathan Koomey, creator of Koomey's law, also shared thoughts aligning with the adage: "An idiot can create more bullshit than you could ever hope to refute", when generally translated in Calling Bullshit: The Art of Skepticism in a Data-Driven World.
-Koomey stated: "In fast-changing fields, like information technology, refutations lag nonsense production to a greater degree than in fields with less rapid change."
+Prior to Brandolini's adage, Italian blogger Uriel Fanelli and researcher Jonathan Koomey, creator of Koomey's law, shared a related principle in their book Calling Bullshit: The Art of Skepticism in a Data-Driven World: "An idiot can create more bullshit than you could ever hope to refute."
+In an article on the environmental impacts of cryptocurrency, Koomey stated that, "In fast-changing fields, like information technology, refutations lag nonsense production to a greater degree than in fields with less rapid change."